rocket-pool/old.docs.rocketpool.net/src/whitepaper/README.md

 Users who deposit ETH to be staked by node operators will instantly receive the rETH token, which represents a tokenized staking deposit; it can be held, traded, or sold.  rETH does not need to be locked with Rocket Pool to gain staking rewards over time.
 It will be able to be traded for ETH so long as liquids is provided in the Rocket Pool deposit contract.

-~~Node operators will receive the nETH token when they complete their node operator staking and decide to leave the network; this token can be traded 1:1 for ETH when available in Phase 2 of the Ethereum 2.0 rollout or can be sold/traded on the open market as well.
-This token will be phased out when Phase 2 arrives as it will be replaced with native ETH on the Ethereum 2 blockchain.~~

 ## Components

 The Rocket Pool protocol defines what interactions are necessary for the Rocket Pool network to meet its design goals.